-The phosphate requirement is calculated by subtracting the present test level from the optimum soil level for the crop you will be growing and adding the average amount of phosphate removed by that crop:
+The phosphate requirement is calculated by subtracting the present test level from the optimum soil level for the crop you will be growing and converting from P to P_2O_5 :

-Phosphate requirement = (optimum P - present P) x factor + crop removal
+Phosphate requirement = (optimum P - present P) x factor

-The factor is to convert from the soil test level (reported as P) to the fertilizer guarantee level (reported as P_2O_5).
-It also compensates for the partial loss of applied phosphorus to unavailable forms.
+The factor converts from the soil level (reported as P) to fertilizer content (reported as P_2O_5) The factor also compensates for the partial loss of applied phosphorus to unavailable forms.

 A small amount of phosphate may be recommended, even at above optimum soil test levels, as a starter fertilizer.
 It is meant to promote early root growth and to compensate for limited P availability while the soil is still cold.
-Above optimum soil phosphorus is not as much a problem as above optimum levels of other nutrients.
 In most cases, an above optimum soil test level of phosphorus will result in a recommendation for no additional phosphate amendments.
+Optional phosphorus applications should be avoided if the application area is near a stream, lake, pond, or in a phosphorus-sensitive watershed.

 At a very low P test level, the phosphate recommendation may be limited to a maximum amount.
 This is meant to raise the soil level gradually, prevent possible burn from excess fertilizer salts, and spread the extra cost over more years.
-Because of this limit, soil phosphorus may not be adjusted to the optimum level in the first year.
+Because of this limit, soil phosphorus may not be adjusted to the optimum level during the first year.
 Additional corrective applications may be necessary in subsequent years.